-The specific processes used to meet this element are described in the Laboratory Compliance Plan available on the Laboratory web site on Inside Beaumont Online.
+The specific processes used to meet this element are described in the Laboratory Compliance Plan available on the Beaumont Intranet, Laboratory Services Department and Beaumont's policy management system.

 VII.
 Disciplinary Mechanism

 STANDARD: Beaumont designees or employees must be informed of the consequences of failing to adhere to compliance policies and procedures.